Visual-mov/Tevas-lang/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Visual-mov/Tex-lang)

 Tex is a general-purpose dynamically-typed toy language written in Python.
-Tex's main goal is to be my first language and an exercise.
-As such, it's very simplistic and finicky.
+Tex's main goal exercise in demonstrating key programming concepts, such as control flow and variables.
+Tex is the first language I've ever written, and as such it's very simplistic and finicky.
 All planned features haven't been implemented yet, see *TODO* for the list.

 To start programming in Tex, check out the [Tex Reference](doc/Tex-reference.md)